Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a context filled with entities which ids are equal to ones provided in parameters.
-If no ids are provided, aggregates all possible entities.
+    Return a context filled with entities which ids are equal to ones provided in parameters.
+If no ids are provided, aggregate all possible entities.

 **Parameters**